SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 #### Training the model

-**Method 1: Creating a custom Deep Neural Network architecture**
+**Method 1: Creating a custom deep neural network architecture**

-* Create a new Neural Network Designer file by clicking:
+1. Create a new Neural Network Designer file by clicking:

 **Add Resource** > **Add New Resource** > **Resource Type (NN Designer)** > **Resource Name (for example castingModelDesigner)** > **Submit**

 ![Create](/images/zementis/castingDetection/mlw-casting-method1-create-arch.png)

-* This creates a new architecture file named **castingModelDesigner.architecture** in the **NN Designer** section.
+This creates a new architecture file named **castingModelDesigner.architecture** in the **NN Designer** section.

 ![Metadata](/images/zementis/castingDetection/mlw-casting-method1-arch-metadata.png)

-* Click **castingModelDesigner.architecture** and click **Edit** to open an interface/editor to build your own Deep Neural Network architecture by dragging and dropping various layers available in the menu at the left.
+2. Click **castingModelDesigner.architecture** and click **Edit** to open an interface/editor to build your own deep neural network architecture by dragging and dropping various layers available in the menu at the left.

-* Build a Deep Neural Network architecture using the below example:
+3. Build a deep neural network architecture using the below example:

 ![Design](/images/zementis/castingDetection/mlw-casting-method1-arch-design.gif)

-* Save the architecture file by clicking **Save**.
+4. Save the architecture file by clicking **Save**.

 ![Save](/images/zementis/castingDetection/mlw-casting-method1-arch-save.png)

-* Train the Deep Neural Network model by setting the **Training Parameters** as below:
+5. Train the deep neural network model by setting the **Training Parameters** as below:

 ![TrainParams](/images/zementis/castingDetection/mlw-casting-method1-arch-training-params.png)

-* Monitor the model building progress using the **Tasks** section with the name **castingDefectModel**.
+6. Monitor the model building progress using the **Tasks** section with the name **castingDefectModel**.
 The training time is generally 30-50 minutes for 10 epochs for this particular dataset.
 Initially, the task status is INITIALISING and gets changed to TRAINING STARTED once the training starts.

 ![Progress](/images/zementis/castingDetection/mlw-casting-method1-model-progress.png)

-* After the training is complete, the task status will be set to COMPLETED.
+After the training is complete, the task status will be set to COMPLETED.

 ![Complete](/images/zementis/castingDetection/mlw-casting-method1-training-complete.png)

-* Check the ONNX model with the name **castingDefectModel.onnx** in the **Model** section.
+7. Check the ONNX model with the name **castingDefectModel.onnx** in the **Model** section.

 ![Metadata](/images/zementis/castingDetection/mlw-casting-method1-model-metadata.png)

 **Method 2: Training a model in Jupyter Notebook using the transfer learning technique with Mobilenet architecture**

-* The *CastingDefectDetectionDemo.zip* has a folder named *Method2* which contains a Jupyter Notebook file named *castingDefectDetectionDemo.ipynb*.
+1. The *CastingDefectDetectionDemo.zip* has a folder named *Method2* which contains a Jupyter Notebook file named *castingDefectDetectionDemo.ipynb*.
 Use the MLW's upload functionality to upload the Notebook file.

 ![Upload](/images/zementis/castingDetection/mlw-casting-method2-upload.png)

-* Navigate to the **Code** section of the MLW and click **castingDefectDetectionDemo.ipynb** to view the metadata of the file.
+2. Navigate to the **Code** section of the MLW and click **castingDefectDetectionDemo.ipynb** to view the metadata of the file.

 ![Metadata](/images/zementis/castingDetection/mlw-casting-method2_metadata.png)

-* Click **Edit** to open the Jupyter Notebook and execute all the cells in sequence.
+3. Click **Edit** to open the Jupyter Notebook and execute all the cells in sequence.

 ![Execute](/images/zementis/castingDetection/mlw-casting-method2-execute.png)

-* Once all the cells are executed successfully, a model named **castingDefectModelViaJNB.onnx** is saved to the **Model** section.
+Once all the cells are executed successfully, a model named **castingDefectModelViaJNB.onnx** is saved to the **Model** section.

-* Check the ONNX model with the name **castingDefectModelViaJNB.onnx** saved in the **Model** section.
+4. Check the ONNX model with the name **castingDefectModelViaJNB.onnx** saved in the **Model** section.

 ![Metadata](/images/zementis/castingDetection/mlw-casting-method2-model-metadata.png)